Larry Finnegan

 John Lawrence Finneran (August 10, 1938 – July 22, 1973), better known under his stage name Larry Finnegan (sometimes erroneously listed as "Larry Finneran"), was an American pop singer.

 Born in New York City, Finnegan's only hit in the US was 1962's "Dear One", which went to No. 11 on the U.S. Billboard Hot 100, and climbed to No. 1 in Australia.
 The recording had sold one million copies by 1966, earning a gold disc.

-In 1966 Finnegan moved to Sweden, where Dear One was a #1 hit in 1962 and he had more hits, for example "Oh, Lonesome me (peaked at #9), "Pretty Suzie Sunshine (peaked at #7) and "I like it like that" (peaked at #5).
+In 1966 Finnegan moved to Sweden, where Dear One was a No. 1 hit in 1962 and he had more hits, for example "Oh, Lonesome me (No. 9), "Pretty Suzie Sunshine (No. 7) and "I like it like that" (No. 5).

 Due to his great successes in Sweden, Finnegan visited the country for tours and became involved in the Swedish pop industry.
 The first result came already in 1963 when the Swedish-Dutch singer Suzie (Martina Carina Peereboom) got her first hit with "Johnny Loves me" - written and produced by him.
-The record spent 10 weeks at the best selling chart Kvällstoppen and peaked at #7.
+The record spent 10 weeks at the best selling chart Kvällstoppen and peaked at No. 7.
 Her German version Johnny komm became a hit in Germany.
 In Nederland she had a hit with his song De wereld is leeg zonder jou 1966.

 Larry Finnegan also made records of his songs in German, among others Komm doch zu mir, Tiger aus Papier, Sieben Tage, Einen Grüss an Mama, Glück und heisser Tränen, Unterm Dach and Das schönste Mädchen der Welt.